(series of slides used in class)

 - Evaluate referral center more complex.
 Especially if no impairment of consciousness, progression of neurological damage, anisocoria, Failure to control high blood pressure or breathing difficulties

 - Mannitol 15% delay before evacuation to a specialized center (100-150 cc to drip free)

-The prognosis is generally grave (Almost mortality 50% to 48 hs.)
+The prognosis is generally grave (Mortality almost 50% to 48 hs.)

 Is related to:

-- Location injury (worse prognosis for deep, for trunk and dumped to ventra & shy; asses and / or produce hydrocephalus)
+- Locations of the injury (worse prognosis for deep, for trunk and dumped to ventra & shy; asses and / or produce hydrocephalus)